awsdocs/amazon-ec2-user-guide-windows/doc_source/win-ami-config-fast-launch.md

 # Configure your Windows AMI for faster launching<a name="win-ami-config-fast-launch"></a>

 Every EC2 Windows instance must go through the standard Windows operating system \(OS\) launch steps, which include several reboots, and often take 15 minutes or longer to complete\.
 Windows AMIs that are optimized for faster launching complete some of those steps and reboots in advance by launching a set of instances in the background, and then creating snapshots when they have completed the initial launch steps\.
 The use of these snapshots in the faster launching process can significantly reduce the time it takes to launch instances when they are needed\.

-This is not the same process as [EBS fast snapshot restore](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-fast-snapshot-restore.html)\.
+When you configure a Windows AMI for faster launching, Amazon EC2 automatically creates the snapshots for you, based on your settings, and you only pay for the resources that the process consumes\.
+This is not the same process as [EBS fast snapshot restore](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-fast-snapshot-restore.html)\.
+EBS fast snapshot restore must be explicitly enabled on a per\-snapshot basis, and has its own associated costs\.

 **Note**
-Any account that has access to an AMI that is configured for faster launching can benefit from reduced launch times\.
+Any account that has access to an AMI with faster launching enabled can benefit from reduced launch times\.
 However, it is the AMI owner's account that provides the snapshots that are consumed for the launch\.

 **Key terms**
 + **Pre\-provisioned snapshot** – A snapshot of an instance that was launched from a Windows AMI with faster launching enabled, and that has completed the following Windows launch steps, rebooting as required\.
+Amazon EC2 creates these snapshots automatically, based on your configuration\.
   + Sysprep specialize
   + Windows Out of Box Experience \(OOBE\)

   When these steps are complete, Amazon EC2 stops the instance, and creates a snapshot that is later used for faster launching from the AMI\.
 + **Launch frequency** – Controls the number of pre\-provisioned snapshots that Amazon EC2 can launch within the specified timeframe\.
-When faster launching is enabled for the AMI, Amazon EC2 creates the initial set of pre\-provisioned snapshots in the background\.
+When you enable faster launching for your AMI, Amazon EC2 creates the initial set of pre\-provisioned snapshots in the background\.
 For example, if the launch frequency is set to five launches per hour, which is the default, then Amazon EC2 creates an initial set of five pre\-provisioned snapshots\.

-  When an instance is launched, it uses one of the pre\-provisioned snapshots to reduce the launch time\.
+  When Amazon EC2 launches an instance from an AMI with faster launching enabled, it uses one of the pre\-provisioned snapshots to reduce the launch time\.
 As snapshots are used, they are automatically replenished, up to the number specified by the launch frequency\.

   If you expect a spike in the number of instances that are launched from your AMI – during a special event, for example – you can increase the launch frequency in advance to cover the additional instances that you'll need\.
 When your launch rate returns to normal, you can adjust the frequency back down\.

-  When you experience a higher number of launches than anticipated, you might use up the fast\-launching snapshots that you have available\.
+  When you experience a higher number of launches than anticipated, you might use up all the faster launching snapshots that you have available\.
 This does not cause any launches to fail\.
 However, it can result in some instances going through the standard launch process, until snapshots can be replenished\.
-+ **Target resource count** – The number of pre\-provisioned snapshots to keep on hand for a fast\-launch enabled Windows AMI\.
++ **Target resource count** – The number of pre\-provisioned snapshots to keep on hand for an AMI with faster launching enabled\.
 + **Max parallel launches** – Controls how many instances can be launched at a time for creating the pre\-provisioned snapshots\.
-If your target resource count is higher than the number of max parallel launches, Amazon EC2 will initially launch the number of instances specified by the max parallel launches setting for creating the snapshots\.
+If your target resource count is higher than the maximum number of parallel launches you've configured, Amazon EC2 will initially launch the number of instances specified by the **Max parallel launches** setting for creating the snapshots\.
 As those instances complete the process and Amazon EC2 takes the snapshot and stops the instance, more instances are launched until the total number of snapshots available has reached the target resource count\.
 This value must be 6 or greater\.

 **Resource costs**
 There is no service charge to configure Windows AMIs for faster launching\.
 However, standard pricing applies for underlying AWS resources that are used to prepare and store the pre\-provisioned snapshots\.
 The following example demonstrates how associated costs are allocated\.

-**Example scenario:** The AtoZ Example company has a Windows AMI with a 50\-GiB EBS root volume\.
+**Example scenario:** The AtoZ Example company has a Windows AMI with a 50 GiB EBS root volume\.
 They enable faster launching for their AMI, and set the target resource count to five\.
 Over the course of a month, using Windows faster launching for their AMI costs them around $5\.00, and the cost breakdown is as follows:

 1. When AtoZ Example enables faster launching, Amazon EC2 launches five small instances\.
 Each instance runs through the Sysprep and OOBE Windows launch steps, rebooting as required\.
 This takes several minutes for each instance \(time can vary, based on how busy that Region or Availability Zone \(AZ\) is, and on the size of the AMI\)\.